-That means if we’re not lucky enough to have learned to think positive thoughts on purpose and in a way that really works, 80% of our time will be spent in doom and gloom.
+That means if we’re not lucky enough to have learned to think positive thoughts on purpose and in a way that really works, 80% of our time will be spent thinking negatively.

 The human propensity for negative thinking is so strong that it supports an annual $10+ Billion dollar self-help industry in the US alone.
 It includes costly and time-consuming coaching, workshops, rehabilitation, and a ton of self-help products and courses.
 All this is designed to help people develop and maintain a habit of positive thinking in a variety of subjects to achieve a goal that they believe will give them new and better outcomes.
-But if we don’t understand how something works–like electricity–and we haven’t experienced it working–unlike electricity–we are hard-pressed to believe it works.
+But if we don’t understand how something works–like electricity–and if we haven’t yet experienced it working–unlike electricity–we are hard-pressed to believe it works at all.

 The conundrum, or issue with being able to apply positive thinking is threefold: